Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Monte Carlo Study

 \end{enumerate}

-DGP E is specifically constructed so that the finite sample has a high probability of not observing the population extrema, the precise scenario for which the hybrid band was developed.
+DGP D is specifically constructed so that the finite sample has a tunable probability of not observing the population extremes, the precise scenario for which the hybrid band was developed.